 Check out our full Denali National Park packing checklist to ensure you have all the right gear during your trip.
 It first goes up and then comes down and as you’re about to reach the topmost part of the trail, you can see the river, the road next to it, and the bridge that connects the two sides.

 This is more of a dry and rocky terrain of Denali National Park, so it’s not as forested as the tundra.
 However, the views are still pretty cool and worth the effort.

 What to bring

-You’ll want to be well-equipped when traveling to Denali, since it is a changing and lively environment.
-In Alaska, weather may change at any moment, therefore having an extra layer that is also waterproof is crucial.
+You’ll want to be well-equipped when traveling to Denali since it is a changing and lively environment.
+In Alaska, the weather may change at any moment, therefore having an extra layer that is also waterproof is crucial.

 A GPS tool might be useful for navigation, but the electronics may fail, so bring a compass with you.
 However, because of Alaska’s mosquitoes, it is important to remember that bug spray.
 Even though the views aren’t postcard-perfect and the mountains are hidden from view, you can still see incredible things.

 Check out these different routes you can take along the Savage River trail in Denali.

 See Related: What to Pack for an Alaskan Cruise